A few quick things I want to make sure you don't miss, so I'm putting them at the top of the page!

 - Make sure you are signed up for the newsletters so you never miss an update.
 Click here to join my mailing list.

 nut free lunch Ideas

 I get a lot of questions from people about suggestions for nut free lunch ideas.

 Actually, most of the lunches I pack don't have nuts in them.
 We do not have any allergies, and we do not go to a nut free school.
-But because I am always striving for variety, and my kids are huge nut eaters, I end up packing a lot of lunches without nuts anyway.
+But because I am always striving for variety, and my kids are not huge nut eaters, I end up packing a lot of lunches without nuts anyway.

 - I've also heard of folks using sesame seed butter (tahini) or soy nut butter.
 I've had both and I think they're ok.
 Soy nut butter tastes a bit more like peanut butter, so I think it would be a better 1 to 1 substitute, if you are ok with having soy.
 If you can't have soy, then I think tahini is worth a try.

 - Any time whole nuts are required in a recipe, you can certainly just leave them out.
 If you're looking for that added crunch as a topping, try other crunchy things - crush dried banana chips, or get a nut free granola.
-You can also get roasted and salted soy nut, or try sunflower seeds - they will give you a similar texture.
+You can also get roasted and salted soy nuts, or try sunflower seeds - they will give you a similar texture.

 One final disclaimer: As I said, we do not have nut allergies.
 I am not an expert on whether or not a product contains traces of nuts.
 If you have an allergy please just use my lunches as a guideline for ideas, but always carefully read packages to ensure that you know what you are getting.
 All of the items I have shown in these lunches do not contain nuts in the ingredients, but I can't guarantee that they are all from a totally nut free facility.
 Do your own research please.